To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 It is also possible to place an additional stage before or after any selected stage:

-- Toolbar – Click on the down arrow next to the (+) icon and choose Add New Stage Before Selected Stage or Add New Stage After Selected Stage
+- Toolbar – Click on the down arrow next to the Add stage button and choose Add New Stage Before Selected Stage or Add New Stage After Selected Stage

-- Pipeline tab – Right-click anywhere in the Pipeline flow and choose Add New Stage Before Selected Stage or Add New Stage After Selected Stage
+- Pipeline – Right-click and choose Add New Stage Before Selected Stage or Add New Stage After Selected Stage

 Duplicate a stage